crowdfavorite-mirrors/instagram-feed/README.txt

 7. The Instagram Feed plugin Settings pages

 == Changelog ==
+= 1.3.7 =
+* Fix: Fixed an issue with double quotes in photo captions (used in the photo alt tags) which caused a formatting issue

+= 1.3.6 =
+* Fix: Fixed an issue introduced in version 1.3.4 which was causing theme settings to not be applied in some themes

+= 1.3.5 =
+* Fix: Reverted the 'prop' function introduced in the last update back to 'attr' as prop isn't supported in older versions of jQuery
+* Fix: Removed the image load function as it was causing images not to be displayed for some users

+= 1.3.4 =
+* Fix: Used the photo caption to add a more descriptive alt tag to the images
+* Fix: Images are now only displayed once they're fully loaded
+* Fix: Added a stricter CSS implementation for some elements to prevent styles being overridden by themes
+* Fix: Added CSS opacity property to images to prevent issues with lazy loading in some themes
+* Fix: Removed a line of code which was disabling WordPress Debug/Error Reporting.
+If needed, this can be disabled again by using the setting at the bottom of the plugin's 'Customize' settings page.
+* Fix: Made some JavaScript improvements to the core plugin code

 = 1.3.3 =
 * Fix: Fixed an issue with the 'Load more' button not always showing when displaying Instagram photos from multiple User IDs
 * Fix: Moved the initiating sbi_init function outside of the jQuery ready function so that it can be called externally if needed by Ajax powered themes/plugins